majuzi123/HMAutoDroidbot/README.md

     > Attention! -a is used to specify the path to hap, please use absolute path here!
     That's it!
 You will find much useful information, including the UTG, generated in the output dir.

-    + If you are using multiple devices, you may need to use `-d <device_serial>` to specify the target device.
+    + If you are using multiple devices, you may need to use `-t <device_serial>` to specify the target device.
 The easiest way to determine a device's serial number is calling `hdc list targets`.
     + You may find the `-debug` tag useful while you are trying to debug the source code.
     + Use `-log` flag to get the hilog in HarmonyOS, which can be found in the report directory.
     + You may find other useful features in `droidbot -h`.